JulianSobott/OpenDrive/docs/internal/file_changes.rst

     - necessary_action (Pull, move, delete)
     - is directory
     - old_file_path (Only on move)

+Store changes in a database.
+There are two tables in the local database, that are responsible for file changes.
+One stores all folders, to keep track of.
+The other stores all file changes.
+The second one has the folder_id as foreign key.
+Some advantages are, that the folders, and the files can be stored in one db.
+No redundant paths can occur.
+Easy to select changes in a specific folder.

+**Database structure:**

+*folders*

+    - folder_id
+    - path

+*changes* (Not 'files', because also it also tracks folders)

+    - change_id
+    - folder_id
+    - current_rel_path (to folder)
+    - is_folder
+    - last_change_time_stamp
+    - Create
+    - Move
+    - Modify
+    - Delete
+    - necessary_action (Pull, move, delete)
+    - old_abs_path (Only on move)

 The code, that is responsible for this task is located at `client_side/file_watcher.py`.